-Budget 2018 had left severe impact on our Indian economic system and society as a whole.
-Because of the demonetization, we saw a large number of investments being made in the real estate and whole lot of service sector and property dealings being affected due to imposition of GST.
-Thus, there has been a lot of speculation and expectations from Budget 2019.
-Following are few points we can expect in our budget system in favor of real estate:
+Budget 2019 had left a severe impact on our Indian economic system and society as a whole.
+Because of the demonetization, we saw a large number of investments being made in the real estate and a whole lot of service sector and property dealings being affected due to imposition of GST.
+Thus, there has been a lot of speculation and expectations from Budget 2020.
+Following are a few points we can expect in our budget system in favour of real estate:

-Reduce Home Loan interest rates: Loans up to INR 12 lakhs have been given a boost with a substantial reduced rate of interest.
-This amount should be further increased in order to increase the demands in the real estate and benefit a group of large class in general.
+Reduce Home Loan interest rates: Loans up to INR 12 lakhs have been given a boost with a substantially reduced rate of interest.
+This amount should be further increased in order to increase the demands in the real estate and benefit a group of a large class in general.

 Reduction in GST: The current imposition of GST on real estate sector is 12%.
 In order to increase the sales margin and investments made in real estate, there is a need to further reduced the GST to 5%.

 Reduction in stamp duty: An average middle-class consumer pays a decent amount tax which includes GST, stamp duty and other tax duties while the purchasing any real estate properties.
 At present we end paying more than 18% of tax duties (5-6% of stamp duty + 12% GST) which becomes expensive.

 Claim tax deduction amount: As per under section 24 of Income Tax Act, 2017 we are allowed to claim the tax deduction of up to INR 2 lakhs for any loss against the house property.
 And, if the amount of loss exceeds 2 lakhs then it will be set off against any other rental income for the next 8 consecutive years.
 Also, according to section 80EE, the first-time buyers get an additional tax deduction of up to INR 50,000 on their first property purchase.
 So, it is possible that budget 2020 will raise the amount up to 5 lakhs in order to get to allow the taxpayers to set off the higher amount of loss.